g3ar-v/assistant/README.md

 - **Transcription:** Uses faster_whisper for converting audio to text.
 - **Callbacks:** Supports various callbacks for handling different states and events during recording and transcription.

+> [!IMPORTANT]
-> [!important] The AudioToTextRecorder class and its functionalities in `audio_recorder.py` are implemented by [Kolja Beigel](https://github.com/KoljaB/RealtimeSTT.git).
+> The AudioToTextRecorder class and its functionalities in `audio_recorder.py` are implemented by [Kolja Beigel](https://github.com/KoljaB/RealtimeSTT.git).
 Just small modifications were made to support my requirements.

 ### Server